 Why does this matter?
 Because in 2000, if you had a 60/40 asset allocation – you weathered the storm better since those high bond yields helped somewhat compensate for the battering taken by stocks.

 Today, in the midst of the coronavirus crash, that bond yield cushion isn’t there.
-Typically to help the economy the Federal Reserve can lower interest rates, that was easy when they were at 7%, today there is not much room left.
+Typically to help the economy, the Federal Reserve can lower interest rates, which was easy when they were at 7%, today there is not much room left.
 The 60/40 Wall Street Myth of Stability can be devastating to your retirement.

-However, what does historical data actually show about the performance a 60/40 split?
-Lets look at a good long period, March 2000 until March 2020 –During this 20-year period – a 60/40 split earned 5.27% annually while the S&P500 made 4.79%.
+However, what does historical data actually show about the performance of a 60/40 split?
+Let us look at a good long period, March 2000 until March 2020 –During this 20-year period – a 60/40 split earned 5.27% annually while the S&P500 made 4.79%.
 And that’s before taxes and fees.
 It actually beat the market.

-No wonder Wall Street uses this as a cookie cutter formula to sell high and ultra-high net worth investors on this model.
-However, if we un-peel the onion further, it is also true that from Oct 2007 (the start of the last economic economic crisis) through March 2009 (when we saw a bottom), a 60/40 portfolio lost about 33%.
-EVENTUALLy it took this 60/40 model 603 days to recover back to even.
+No wonder Wall Street uses this as a cookie-cutter formula to sell high and ultra-high net worth investors on this model.
+However, if we un-peel the onion further, it is also true that from Oct 2007 (the start of the last economic crisis) through March 2009 (when we saw a bottom), a 60/40 portfolio lost about 33%.
+EVENTUALLY, it took this 60/40 model 603 days to recover back to even.